“She may not look like much, but she's got it where it counts, kid. I've made a lot of special modifications myself.”

 Cantwell’s drawing, similar to McQuarrie’s plan drawing further down, lays out where the locations required by the screenplay would be.
 Noteworthy that this version has the same extruded pods as McQuarrie had drawn on his first day.
 Given that Cantwell had started a “a few days or weeks” before McQuarrie, it's possible that this plan drawing preceded McQuarrie.

 It's unclear exactly what the steps were to get from the above to the actual model.
 If I were to venture a guess, the above plan was done very early on in the process and Tavoularis might have served as an interim concept artist for Cantwell.
-That's entirely speculation however.
+That's entirely speculative however.

 The protruding gun turrets also show up in this drawing for ‘shot 3’ from ILM, which was used to calculate costs for shooting the effects sequences.